Howto program Hanoi statefree

 Base1 to tell us if we get more information the lower the Base is.

-First attempt!.Look at the depiction above.
+But now!.Look at the depiction above.
 Here we have 4 different base number systems.

-That contradicts the intent to investigate for lower complexity with lower base.
+But the way we arrange the tally marks contradicts the intent to investigate for lower complexity with lower base.
+Can you see why ?.

 It is because the tally marks in this configuration actually ia a Base 16 number.

 Base 16 in this tally mark form hold the solution in itself for N = 4.
+But not for another N. This way of finding a pattern is quickly

 becoming impossible with increasing N